-As a consequence, a large number of people gets involved in the documentation creation and maintenance, especially people residing the R&D part of the organization as most companies do not have Document Officers or documentation experts in their organization.
+As a consequence, a large number of people get involved in the documentation creation and maintenance, especially people residing in the R&D part of the organization as most companies do not have Document Officers or documentation experts in their organization.

 Our studies show that up to 30% of the total project effort is spent on documentation required by regulations.
-There is also an overwhelming consensus in the industry that this is a far too much.
-Money and time is inefficiently spent and morale buckles as the workload increases.
+There is also an overwhelming consensus in the industry that this is far too much.
+Money and time are inefficiently spent and morale buckles as the workload increases.

 Your company can be efficient!!